MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/deployment-script-develop.md

 Property value details:

 - `tags`: Deployment script tags.
 If the deployment script service creates the two supporting resources - a storage account and a container instance, the tags are passed to both resources, which can be used to identify them.
 Another way to identify these supporting resources is through their suffixes, which contain `azscripts`.
 For more information, see [Monitor and troubleshoot deployment scripts](./deployment-script-troubleshoot.md).
-- <a id='identity'></a>`identity`: For deployment script API version *2020-10-01* or later, a user-assigned managed identity is optional unless you need to perform any Azure-specific actions in the script or running deployment script in private network.
-For more information, see [Access private virtual network](./deployment-script-vnet.md).
+- <a id='identity'></a>`identity`: For deployment script API version *2020-10-01* or later, a user-assigned managed identity is optional unless you need to perform any Azure-specific actions in the script ( See [Access Azure resources](#access-azure-resources) or running deployment script in private network (See [Access private virtual network](./deployment-script-vnet.md)).
 For the API version 2019-10-01-preview, a managed identity is required as the deployment script service uses it to execute the scripts.
 When the identity property is specified, the script service calls `Connect-AzAccount -Identity` before invoking the user script.
 Currently, only user-assigned managed identity is supported.
 To log in with a different identity in deployment script, you can call [Connect-AzAccount](/powershell/module/az.accounts/connect-azaccount).
-For more information, see [configure the minimum permissions](./deployment-script-bicep.md#configure-the-mininum-permissions).
+For more information, see [Configure the minimum permissions](./deployment-script-bicep.md#configure-the-mininum-permissions).
 - `kind`: Specify the type of script, either **AzurePowerShell** or **AzureCLI**.
 You will also need to specify the `azPowerShellVersion` or `azCliVersion` property.
 - `storageAccountSettings`: Specify the settings to use an existing storage account.
 If `storageAccountName` is not specified, a storage account is automatically created.
 For more information, see [Use an existing storage account](#use-existing-storage-account).
 - `containerSettings`: Customize the name of Azure Container Instance.
 For configuring the container group name, see [Configure container instance](#configure-container-instance).
 For configuring `subnetIds` to run deployment script in a private network, see [Access private virtual network](./deployment-script-vnet.md).